-Other cancers
+7. Other cancers

-The clinical landscape of prostate cancer has changed more dramatically than that of any other malignancy following introduction of screening.
-Yet, a valid comparison of the prognosis among men with interval cancers and those unaffected by screening is difficult because opportunistic PSA-testing with overdiagnosis of non-lethal cancer has profoundly influenced the recorded incidence at the population level.
-[24] Even in randomized trials, contamination due to PSA-testing among those assigned to no screening, would bias prognostic analyses.
-For other cancer sites, data are sparse and confounded by opportunistic screening and overdiagnosis, and available screening modalities have too poor performance to allow informative analyses.
+The clinical landscape of prostate cancer has changed more dramatically than that of any other malignancy following the introduction of screening.
+Yet a valid comparison of the prognosis among men with interval cancers and those unaffected by screening is difficult because opportunistic PSA testing with over-diagnosis of non-lethal cancer has profoundly influenced the recorded incidence at the population level [24].
+Even in randomised trials, contamination due to PSA testing among those assigned to no screening would bias prognostic analyses.
+For other cancer sites, data are sparse and confounded by opportunistic screening and over-diagnosis, and available screening modalities have a performance too poor to allow informative analyses.

-Conclusion
+8. Conclusion

-The theory that rapidly growing cancers are more lethal than those who grow slowly cannot be definitely dismissed, because the null hypothesis can never be proven scientifically, only refuted.
+The theory that rapidly growing cancers are more lethal than those that grow slowly cannot be definitely dismissed, because the null hypothesis can never be proven scientifically, only refuted.
 With this caveat, our summary of the human evidence shows a lack of support for the prevailing idea that rapidly growing cancers are more prone to metastasize.
-These data are consistent with almost 70 year old evidence from tumor biology, as well as with recent system-level analyses of intra- and inter-cellular signaling networks.
+These data are consistent with evidence almost 70 years old from tumour biology, as well as with recent system-level analyses of intra- and intercellular signalling networks.

 Our findings might have at least two practical consequences.
-Firstly, the concern that lengthbias sampling influence survival analyses when screened- and non-screened detected cancers are compared [3, 4] may be unfounded although bias can arise due to lead-time and overdiagnosis of non-lethal cancer.
-Secondly, the empirical support for treating interval cancers more aggressively than non-interval cancers is currently lacking.
+First, the concern that length-bias sampling influences survival analyses when screened- and nonscreened-detected cancers are compared [3,4] may be unfounded, although bias can arise due to lead-time and over-diagnosis of non-lethal cancer.
+Second, empirical support for treating interval cancers more aggressively than non-interval cancers is currently lacking.

-Conflict of interest:
+Conflict of interest statement